Guruvayur Temple – Kerala

 Festivals like Ulsavam, Vishu, Ashtami Rohini, Mandalam, Ekadasi, Ashtami Rohini, Kuchela’s Day, Chembai Music Festival and Narayaneeyam day are the major occasions that observe special celebrations at Guruvayur Temple.
 On special events, the sacred images are brought out to take in a procession in Guruvayur town.
 At the time of festivals, the entire is decorated with inestimable butter lamps, which truly recreates the impression of the former age.

-See also Wayanad - Kerala
+See also Periyar Wildlife Sanctuary - Kerala

 Legend